0mehedihasan/UrbanCart-Data-Analystics/README.md

 ![Payment Method Distribution](outputs/payment_method_chart.png)

-**Insight:** Cash on Delivery (COD) is the dominant payment method, accounting for approximately 41% of all transactions.
-Mobile financial services such as bKash and Nagad collectively contribute nearly 49% of total payments, highlighting strong customer adoption of digital payment channels.
+**Insight:** Cash on Delivery (COD) accounts for the largest share of transactions, while bKash and Nagad collectively represent nearly half of all payment activity.

 ### Product Category Distribution

 ![Product Category Distribution](outputs/product_category_chart.png)

----
+**Insight:** Fashion, Beverages, and Personal Care are the largest product categories in the catalog.
+The product portfolio is diversified across multiple categories, supporting broader customer demand and cross-selling opportunities.

 ## Business Questions Addressed